 The Graduate Athletic Training Program is a CAATE-accredited post-professional program.
 Since 1972 we have been educating graduate students to become leaders and contributing members of the athletic training profession.
 We offer the options of a one year or two year program which emphasize academics, research, and clinical practice.
 The two-year program has a thesis option.
 The advanced curriculum challenges students to become better clinicians, researchers, teachers, and a valuable asset to the community.
 Students who successfully complete the program will receive a Master of Science in Athletic Training degree.

 Research informs clinical practice and education.
 Our program is designed to guide students through the research process as they work to complete an original data-driven research project or thesis.
 Experienced faculty mentors guide the student from the conception of an idea through data collection and analysis to its presentation.
-Students are encouraged to pursue grant opportunities from the Graduate Student Senate, professional organizations and other private organizations.
+Students are encouraged to pursue grant opportunities from the Graduate Student Senate, professional organizations, and other private organizations.

 In addition to the quality research that our students complete and submit for publication, we offer valuable teaching experiences.
 Graduate students may serve as teaching assistants in our professional (undergraduate) athletic training program.
-First-year GAs function as clinical instructors and preceptors so that they may directly supervise undergraduate students in a clinical experience.
+First year GAs function as clinical instructors and preceptors so that they may directly supervise undergraduate students in a clinical experience.

-Athletic Training at Ohio University
+Click here to watch a video of Athletic Training at Ohio University